lrector/Powershell/First-Responder-Kit/_readme.txt

 The posters and books are pretty self-explanatory.
 The scripts are:

-sp_AskBrent - "Why is my SQL Server slow right now?"
+sp_BlitzFirst - "Why is my SQL Server slow right now?"
 Instructions: http://www.BrentOzar.com/askbrent/

 sp_Blitz - "Somebody just handed me a SQL Server.
 Is it in good shape?"
 Instructions: http://www.BrentOzar.com/blitz/